lamini-ai/lamini-examples/05_data_pipeline/README.md

 This guide presents an example of using Lamini LLM pipeline to implement a performant and reliable LLM processing workflow to generate meaningful questions and answers from earning call transcripts of publicly-traded companies.
+The pipeline can be seen as "chat with earning scripts in batches".

+The source code is in [generate_data.py](generate_data.py), and we'll walk through the code in the rest of this guide.

-We use Llama 3 as the LLM in this pipeline.
+We use Llama 3 in this guide.
 Llama 3 can read english and reason over it.
-We then insert calls to the LLM to perform additional data transformations.
+We insert processing before and after calling to Llama3 inference RPCs.

 Run the follow script to have Llama 3 read through earnings calls, pretend to be a financial analyst, and ask relevant questions, and answer them using the